LingyuLi-math/starter-academic/content/publication/4numerical/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Computational and Applied Mathematics*
+publication: In *Computational and Structural Biotechnology Journal*
-publication_short: In *COMPUT APPL MATH*
+publication_short: In *COMPUT STRUCT BIOTEC*

-abstract: In this work, we provide a compact finite difference scheme (CFDS) of 2D time-fractional convection-diffusion equation (TF-CDE) for solving fluid dynamics problem especially groundwater pollution.
-The successful predication of the pollutants concentration in groundwater will greatly benefit the protection of water resources for provide the fast and intuitive decision-makings in response to sudden water pollution events.
-Here, we creatively use the dimensionality reduction technology (DRT) to rewrite the original 2D problem as two equations, and we handle each one as a 1D problem.
-Particularly, the spatial derivative is approximated by fourth-order compact finite difference method (CFDM) and time-fractional derivative is approximated by $L_{1}$ interpolation of Caputo fractional derivative.
-Based on the approximations, we obtain the CFDS with fourth-order in spatial and $(2-\af)$-order in temporal by adding two 1D results.
-In addition, the unique solvability, unconditional stability and convergence order $\mathcal{O}(\tau^{2-\af} + h_{1}^4 + h_{2}^4)$ of the proposed scheme are studied.
-Finally, several numerical examples are carried out to support the theoretical results and demonstrate the effectiveness of the CFDS based DRT strategy.
-Obviously, the method developed in 2D TF-CDE of groundwater pollution problem can be easily extended for other complex problems.
+abstract: The analytical solution of the convection diffusion equation is considered by two-dimensional Fourier transform and the inverse Fourier transform.
+To get the numerical solution, the Crank-Nicolson finite difference method is constructed, which is second-order accurate in time and space.
+Numerical simulation shows excellent agreement with the analytical solution.
+The dynamic visualization of the simulating results is realized on ArcGIS platform.
+This work provides a quick and intuitive decision-making basis for water resources protection, especially in dealing with water pollution emergencies.
 # Summary.
 An optional shortened abstract.
-summary: In this work, we provide a compact finite difference scheme (CFDS) of 2D time-fractional convection-diffusion equation (TF-CDE) for solving fluid dynamics problem especially groundwater pollution.
+summary: In this work, we provide the numerical simulation of groundwater pollution problems based on convection diffusion equation.
 tags: []

 # Display this page in the Featured widget?